Administrivia: Examples Are Not Arguable

 , list it here

 .
-If the item in question is subjective, it belongs on the YMMV
+If the item in question has a "YMMV" banner on its article, it belongs on the YMMV

 For other words and phrases that should be avoided when writing examples, see Word Cruft